Zero paid placements. No brand can pay to rank higher on Simscanner.

 Side by side

 Every dimension Simscanner tracks for a brand-vs-brand page.
-Each value carries a source and a retrieved date; values still being verified show as pending, never as a guess.
+Each value carries a source and a retrieved date; values we cannot source show as not stated, never guessed.
 The entry-price row gives the lowest sourced plan as a headline reference only.
 Full per-plan pricing lives on the brand profiles, since Simscanner runs no price-comparison funnel.

 How to read this.
 A small blue dot marks a row where the two brands currently differ on sourced data.
 Tap or hover Source in any row to see where a value comes from and when it was retrieved.

 Side-by-side comparison of Airalo and Ubigi across entry plan price, plan types, country coverage, regions, unlimited and fair use policy, hotspot and data sharing, device range, KYC default, top-up policy, refund window, apps and support, and corporate basics.
-Values still being verified are shown as pending.
+Values we cannot source are shown as not stated.

 Dimension AiraloBrand A UbigiBrand B Source